 Inbound Marketing Blog

-All that has changed in the past few years.
+All that has changed.
 The problem, however, is that some SEO companies and “professionals” will still practice these tactics in order to see quick results.
 You know the type: the ones that can “guarantee” you top rankings on Google in 3 months.
 While these black hat tactics may still work to some degree, the risk of being penalized or de-indexed is a far greater threat to your business than taking a little extra time to rank on Google.